AZander48/MapUnlocker/readme.md

 ### Individual Map Settings
 Each map area has its own toggle to unlock/lock that specific map:
+- **Unlock All Maps Start**: Master toggle for all maps when you load into a save.
-- **Unlock All Maps Now**: Master toggle for all maps
+- **Unlock All Maps Now**: Master toggle for all maps.
-- Individual toggles for each area (Moss Grotto, Wilds, etc.)
+- Individual toggles for each area (Moss Grotto, Wilds, etc.).

+### Individual Pin Settings
+Each Pin has its own toggle to unlock/lock that specific pin:
+- **Unlock All Pins Start**: Master toggle for all pins when you load into a save.
+- **Unlock All pins Now**: Master toggle for all maps.
+- Individual toggles for each pin (Bench, Stag, Shop, etc.).

 ## How It Works